 Is Abu Dhabi open for tourists?

-Abu Dhabi is open to tourism as of October 2021, although some caveats do exist.
+Abu Dhabi has been open for tourists since 2021, although some caveats may exist.
 In order to get the most up to date information, I encourage you to contact your local UAE embassy to get up-to-date and specific information pertaining to travels from your country of origin.

 Can I still fly to Dubai?

 Dubai fully re-opened for tourism in July 2020.
-However, travelers coming from many destinations require proof of a negative Covid-19 PCR test.
+However, travelers coming from some destinations may require proof of a negative Covid-19 PCR test.
 I encourage you to check with your airline to verify travel requirements before you head to the airport.

 The Bottom Line